 12. Installing And Configuring A Firewall

-Setting up and implementing a firewall is one of the most essential tasks for increasing CentOS Linux VPS security.
+Setting up and implementing a firewall is one of the most essential tasks for increasing CentOS Cheap Linux VPS security.
 A firewall is a system that protects your network or personal computer from intruders, unauthorized access, malicious traffic, and hacker attacks.
 Firewalls work by exchanging and routing packets between networks.
 They control and manage both incoming and outgoing traffic to the network and allow a specific person or user to enter and access a specific system according to the rules defined in them.

 If you have CentOS operating system installed on your server, we recommend using the CSF firewall.
 Config Server Firewall, or CSF for short, is a free and advanced software firewall for most Linux distributions and Linux-based servers.
 In addition to the basic firewall and packet filtering capabilities, CSF includes other security features, such as countering flood attacks as well as logging restrictions.
 The CSF interface is also integrated into popular Linux control panels such as Cpanel, Directadmin, and Webmin.